jeffrey-zang/whack-a-mole/README.md

 # Whack A Mole
- The most realistic mole whacking experience
+ The most realistic mole whacking experience.
-My rendition of the classic game Whack A Mole in Unity3D
+My rendition of the classic game Whack A Mole in Unity3D.

 disclaimer: no real moles were harmed